 amending regulations means the Local Government (Financial Management) Amendment Regulations 2012, other than regulations 1 and 2 of those regulations;

-new law means these regulations as in force after the amending regulations come into operation;

 old law means these regulations as in force immediately before the amending regulations come into operation.

 (2) This regulation does not affect the operation of the Interpretation Act 1984 Part V unless the contrary intention appears.